vim-scraper/vim-scraper.github.com/news/_posts/2010-11-13-remove-needless-dirs.md

 ---
 layout: news
-title: Remove Needless Directories
+title: Trimming Archive Hierarchy
 category: news
 ---

-A small refactoring allows the scraper to be a lot smarter about cleaning up archive hierarchies.
+A small refactoring allows the scraper to be a lot smarter about cleaning up hierarchies.
 What do I mean?
 Stuff like this:

     script-0.1/plugin/script.vim
     script-0.1/doc/script.txt

 That leading "script-0.1" should be removed.
-It's not easy to figure out which can be removed and which ones need to be kept, especially for a small script scraping robot.
+It's not easy to determine which directories can be removed and which ones need to be kept, especially for a small script scraping robot.
 There are as many different ways of naming directories as there are script authors.

-It's still not perfect (nor will it ever be), but it's much, much better.

-The following scripts have been improved:
+The following scripts have been fixed:

  * 0023 - EnhCommentify.vim
  * 0067 - nqc.vim